-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of the course Lecture Tutorial Practical/ Practice (if any) Brand Management (DSC: 5.1) 4 3 1 - Pass in Class XII NIL
+Course title & Code Credits Credit di stribution ( Eligibility criteria Pre- requisite of the course

+Lecture Tutorial Practical/ (if any)

+Practice

+Brand 4 3 1 - Pass in NIL

+Management Class XII

+(DSC: 5.1)

 Learning objective: The course aims to make student aware of brands, their evolution, extensions, brand Management strategies and its practical implications for business.
 The course shall focus on developing skills to devise strategies for brand positioning and equity in the market.